TheBrightSparkDev/MakeWebWork/README.md

 To test email verification

-- After signing up you will be able to verify your email. (this isnt required however).
-In order to verify your email click the profile link.
+- After signing up you will be able to verify your email. (this isn't required, however).
+To verify your email click the profile link.
 - click the option to log out.
-- On the new naviagtion bar you'll see the option to change e-mail.
+- On the new navigation bar you'll see the option to change e-mail.
-- When you are on this page it will allow you to resend verification link.
+- When you are on this page it will allow you to resend the verification link.
 - Clicking this will send an email to your inbox.
 <img src="static/Readme/Emailverificationsendemail.PNG" alt="Image showing the button to press to send an email verification link" width="100%">
-- Navigate to your mailbox click the link and youll be lead to a page that asks if you would like to confirm.
+- Navigate to your mailbox click the link and you'll be led to a page that asks if you would like to confirm.
 - Selecting confirm verifies your email.
 - After confirming the email the user should then be able to see on the change email page that their email is verified.
 <img src="static/Readme/Emailverificationconfirmation.PNG" alt="Image showing the email has been verified" width="100%">